 We offer culturally safe study spaces, academic workshops and ongoing private or group tuition.

-We provide alternative entry, assistance and support to all Aboriginal and Torres Strait Islander students throughout their university journey.
-From admissions to graduation - including pastoral care, advocacy support, mentors and faculty staff, we can also provide referrals and tutorial assistance.
+We provide admission pathways, assistance and support to all Aboriginal and Torres Strait Islander students throughout their university journey — from admissions to graduation.
+This includes pastoral care, advocacy support, mentors and faculty staff; we can also provide referrals and tutorial assistance.

-Before you start your degree, you can join the two-week Academic Skills workshop as part of your program.
+Before you start your degree, you can join a two-week academic skills workshop as part of your program.
 You’ll learn time management, academic writing, research and critical thinking skills, and you get to meet other Aboriginal and Torres Strait Islander students.
-Cadigal alternative entry program entrants are automatically pre-enrolled in the course.
+Gadigal Program entrants are automatically pre-enrolled in the course.

 Once you start, you’re also entitled to individual or group tuition each week through the Indigenous Tutorial Assistance Scheme (ITAS).